akelii/itucsdb1611/docs/user/member1.rst

       :scale: 60 %
       :align: center
       :alt: Academic Freelance is the best
-      The messages have not seen by the receiver

 .. image:: member1/seenmessage.png
       :scale: 60 %
       :align: center
       :alt: Academic Freelance is the best
-      The messages have been seen

 Through messaging, a user can see when his message is read or is it seen at all.